Subscribe to updates

 Islington Community School Admission Arrangements 2027-28

-The Executive was asked to agree the co-ordinated schemes and timetables for admission to Islington primary and secondary schools, and Highbury Fields Sixth Form for 2027-28.
-This included agreeing the policy and oversubscription criteria for admission to community primary and secondary schools, as well as the admission numbers for these schools and Highbury Fields Sixth Form.
-Local protocols for in-year admissions for 2027-28 were also presented for agreement.
+The Executive considered and agreed the co-ordinated schemes and timetables for admissions to Islington primary and secondary schools and Highbury Fields Sixth Form for 2027-28.
+They also agreed the policy and oversubscription criteria for admission to community primary and secondary schools, and for external applicants to Highbury Fields Sixth Form.
+Admission numbers for Islington community primary and secondary schools for 2027-28 were also agreed.
+The local protocols for the management of in-year admission applications and waiting lists for Islington schools in 2027-28 were also agreed.

 Islington and Camden Joint Cemetery Service Agreement

-The meeting was scheduled to discuss the renewal of the shared partnership arrangement between Islington Council and Camden Council for the continued joint delivery of cemetery and cremation services through the Islington & Camden Cemetery Service (ICCS).
-The report sought agreement on the Heads of Terms for the renewed ICCS Shared Partnership Agreement, which would establish the core operating, financial, and governance principles for the full agreement.
-It was noted that the renewed agreement would maintain the core operational principles of the existing arrangement.
+The Executive agreed to the renewal of the shared partnership arrangement between Islington Council and Camden Council for the continued joint delivery of cemetery and cremation services through the Islington & Camden Cemetery Service (ICCS) for a further 10-year period.
+They also agreed the Heads of Terms for the renewed ICCS Shared Partnership Agreement, which establish the core operating, financial and governance principles for the full agreement.
+It was noted that the renewed agreement will maintain the core operational principles of the existing arrangement.
+Authority was delegated to the relevant Corporate Director to finalise and enter into the renewed Partnering Agreement.

 Contract Extension for Security, Static Guarding, and Key Holding Services for Public Buildings

-The Executive was asked to approve a 24-month extension of the contract with Mitie Security Limited for front-of-house security, static guarding, and key holding services across the Council's public buildings.
-The report highlighted that the cumulative expenditure and proposed extension would result in the total contract value exceeding the £7 million ceiling approved under the original procurement strategy, with the revised total estimated at approximately £8.4 million.
-The report also noted that the option of insourcing the service would be reviewed again during the extension period.
+The Executive approved a 24-month extension of the contract with Mitie Security Limited for front-of-house security, static guarding, and key holding services across the Council's public buildings.
+This extension is valued at an estimated £2.074 million.
+The Executive noted that the cumulative expenditure and proposed extension will result in the total contract value exceeding the £7 million ceiling approved under the original procurement strategy, bringing the revised total to approximately £8.4 million.
+It was also noted that the option of insourcing the service will be reviewed again during the extension period.

 Attendees